StreakyCobra/gws/README.md

         $ gws

-  If you give the option `--hide-clean`, then projects that have at least one remote and only clean branches will not be shown.
-This works for the commands `fetch` and `ff` as well.
+  `gws status` and `gws` accept the `--hide-clean` option.
+If present, repos that have at least one remote and only clean branches will not be shown.

 * It can fetch the modifications from `origin` for all repositories, it is usefull te be sure to have the latest modifications, for instance before